greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 ```
 <!--more-->

-So now we keep common validation in one place.
+So now we keep the common validation in one place.
-If you want you can include validation modules into each other to combine
+If you want, you can include validation modules into each other to combine
 necessary validation.

 ## Validation scenarios